What Is A Bad Credit Surety Bond

 The FICO credit score range is 300-850, with the higher number indicating a lower credit risk.
 These numbers are determined by no other than the major credit bureaus, Equifax and TransUnion.
 Each consumer has an actual credit score that reflects their history of making payments on time, bankruptcy, late payments, collections, and paying debts in full.
 Most surety companies classify an individual with a FICO score of 650+, without any adversities a suitable client for a surety bond.

 Applicants with a high credit score, but with unpaid civil judgments may be classified as “high risk”.
 Then you have those with a low FICO score, who are obviously going to be placed under the same category.

 Taking the First Step

 The first step to see if you qualify for a bad credit surety bond is to complete the application process by contacting an advisor at ConstructionBond.
-Once your application has been processed and approved by a specific surety company, an agent will contact you about the annual premium rates.
+Once your application has been processed and approved by a specific surety company, an agent will contact you about the annual premium rates for your performance bond.
 You must remember that as a “high risk” client, your rates will be significantly higher than a client with a high credit rating.